Community Focus

 United Way

 Annually, we contribute to the United Way.
-Over the past seven years, our employees have raised $38,500 for causes in the Anchorage community and in the NANA region, including the Aqqaluk Trust, which provides scholarships for NANA shareholders.
+In recent years, our employees have raised $45,000 for causes in the Anchorage community and in the NANA region, including the Aqqaluk Trust, which provides scholarships for NANA shareholders.
+One of our favorite fundraising activities is the pie-in-the-face event.
+Employees pay to see a manager pied.
+Managers pay to push that privilege off onto someone else.